Confronted with widespread human, social, and economic ramifications surrounding COVID-19, businesses and individuals are facing unprecedented times.

 One of the key preventative measures to reduce the spread of the virus is social distancing, which for many organisations means encouraging – or instructing – staff to work from home.

-You can find some quick basic steps on our infographic here to help get you started!
+You can find some quick basic steps on our infographic below to help get you started!

-8 simple ways to work with colleagues online and stay safe, both during and after the Coronavirus outbreak.
+Here are 8 simple ways to work with colleagues online and stay safe, both during and after the coronavirus pandemic:

 CybACADEMY courses powered by GoldPhish® educates employees on the cyber risk and helps build a more secure organisation with awareness training.